AlexBaranowski/vagrant-sh/README.md

 ## Nested Virtualization and host-passthrough CPU

-It's recommended to use host-passthrough, when using libvirt/kvm, for Enterprise Linux version 9 like CentOS Stream 9, Red Hat Enterprise Linux 9, EuroLinux 9 and others RHEL like distros.
+It's recommended to use host-passthrough when using libvirt/KVM for Enterprise Linux version 9 like CentOS Stream 9, Red Hat Enterprise Linux 9, EuroLinux 9 and other RHEL like distros.
 RHEL 9 raised x86-64 microarchitecture feature levels.
-It might be impossible to use and upgrade KVM backed Vagrant box/vm without theses CPU features.
+It might be impossible to use and upgrade the KVM-backed Vagrant box/VM without these CPU features.

 You can read about it: